lois4801/MBA-Masters-in-Big-Data-and-Business-Intelligence/README.md

 ## The MBA + Master in Big Data and Business Intelligence has the following accomplishments

 ### SECTION 1.
 STRATEGIC MANAGEMENT
-Module 1.
-Fundamentals of Strategic Management
+1. Fundamentals of Strategic Management
 Module 2.
 Strategic Objectives
 Module 3.
 The Strategic Process
 Module 4.
 The Strategic Formulation